mohamed-ahmedou/Institue-kiffa/README.md

-simple site with html, css and tailwindcss
+simple website with html, css and tailwindcss